han-yaeger/yaeger-tutorial/docs/import.md

-# Creating your first Yaeger Game
+# Creating your first Yaeger game

 We are going to create a game that consists of three scenes.
 A Title scene, a Game Level scene and a Game Over scene.
 The Game itself will be about a fish